BarbeRousseLibre/hermessenger/README.md

 ### About some files
 - public/index.html - mandatory file, it was mostly used by me for my testing and you could replace as well it with your own HTML code
-- src/checking_form.php - take the $_POST from the user's input and test it against some condition (lenght, pattern matching, etc), if all tests are succesful, then the data are exported to a plaintext file into the " temp_mail_directory ", until it is send by " send_mail_in_queue.php ".
+- public/checking_form.php - take the $_POST from the user's input and test it against some condition (lenght, pattern matching, etc), if all tests are succesful, then the data are exported to a plaintext file into the " temp_mail_directory ", until it is send by " send_mail_in_queue.php ".
 - src/send_mail_in_queue.php - Once invoked, take from the " temp_mail_directory " the oldest mail and send it, only this one.
 If a checkbox has be checked on the index.html page, a second mail is sended as a receipt/copy for the user using the form.
 - var/mailing_var.php - This file rely on PHPDotenv, it reads from src/.env some sensitive datas: SMTP server, username, **password**, etc. You should write into .env the sensitive datas, nowhere else !
 - var/variables.php - This file is allowing you to add or remove fields, there is variables you could modify to adapt the code to your actual HTML page and need.
+- var/variables.example.php - See How to use it above.
+- .gitkeep - File allowing me to send "empty" directory to git, this is safe to removes them, unless you need to push code to this repository.
+- src/.env - The file used by PHPDotenv, allowing you to add sensitive informations and being sure they are safe (not accessible for client !) and properly stored.
+- src/.env.example - File to renames .env for your usage.
+See .env above.

 ## Last words